 Osprey Daylite Plus

-In contrast to the feature-filled Editors' Choice winner, the Osprey Talon 22, the Day Lite has minimal but useful features and adds a laptop sleeve.
+In contrast to the feature-filled Editors' Choice winner, the Osprey Talon 22, the Day Lite has minimal but useful features.
 For the fast-and-light hiker, simplicity and weight are preferable to heavily featured packs.
 The Day Lite Plus is a little less involved and less rigid than the Talon.
 Its internal padded sleeve and plentiful organizational pockets, though, make it well suited to travel and daily use.

 Read review: Osprey Day Lite Plus